rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-creation-tutorial.md

 pre: "4. "
 weight: 285
 ---

+## Creating the build
+Follow below steps to create the build :

+1. On the left navigation bar, click **BUILDS**
+2. Click on **ADD NEW BUILD**
+3. In the Build Name box, enter a name for the build say `demoBuild`
+4. In the **Git repository** box, enter the url address : `https://github.com/rapyuta/io_tutorials` and select **Build Recipe** as Catkin.
+5. Go to the next step and click on next, the build will be created.

+## Creating the package
 To add a new package using rapyuta.io, follow the steps:

 1. Click **CATALOG** > **ADD NEW PACKAGE**.